-- If any NTP server is incorrect, select it and click Edit to modify it. - If any NTP server is not needed, select it and click Delete. - 3.
+- If the desired NTP server is not listed, click Add and type its IP address/host name. - If any NTP server is incorrect, select it and click Edit to modify it. - If any NTP server is not needed, select it and click Delete. - 3.
 Click Advanced Options to configure these checkboxes: - Speed up initial synchronization:

-When selected, the initial time synchronization is faster while consuming more network bandwidth. - Use Local Time Source: Select this only when you use a radio-controlled clock device to synchronize the User Station's clock with an authoritative time source.
+When selected, the initial time synchronization is faster while consuming more network bandwidth. - Use Local Time Source: - Select this only when you use a radio-controlled clock device to synchronize the User Station's clock with an authoritative time source.